CallumBoase/plasmic-supabase/README.md

     * If login succeeded in step 2, you should see the logged in user's email address on the page
 3. Add a logout button to the home page
     * Add a button to the homepage of your app
-    * Assign the content of "Logout" to the button
+    * Change the button text to "Logout"
     * Attach an interaction to the button: `onClick`:
         * Action 1: `SupabaseUserGlobalContext -> logout`.
 Leave the `Success redirect` field blank
 4. Check that you can log out